Four Easy Ways To Keep My Pet Busy In The Winter

 - Posted in cat, Cat Care, cat nutrition, dog, Dog Care, dog nutrition, pet care, pet nutrition

 Here are four easy ways to keep your pets entertained inside and outside so they can shake off that extra energy and you can get your work done at the same time.

-It’s that time of year again where the winter seems longer than we anticipated.
-The cold wind, wet snow, and inclement weather makes us animal caregivers want to stay inside snuggling with our pets.
+It’s that time of year when winter seems longer than anticipated.
+The cold wind, wet snow, and inclement weather make animal caregivers want to stay inside snuggling with our pets.
 However, our pups don’t always have those same thoughts.
 Some dogs love the snow.
 Some dogs hate the snow.
-(Don’t forget we have pet safe ice melt too.)
 Either way, there are plenty of ways to keep your pets entertained inside and outside so they can shake off that extra energy.

 1. Supervised Play For Dogs

-If you have some other pups in the neighborhood, at a local park, or training center where the pups can have supervised playtime, this can be a great way to burn off the zoomies.
-Social play is good for dogs where they can wrestle, hang out, and be dogs!
+If you have some other pups in the neighborhood, at a local park, or at a training center where the pups can have supervised playtime, this can be a great way to burn off the zoomies.
+Social play is good for dogs, where they can wrestle, hang out, and be dogs!
 You can also take them out for a quick leash walk before or after their playtime.
 It's one of the best ways to build your bond.
 It's a way to connect and be present at the moment with them.

 2. Interactive Toys & Games For Dogs & Cats